Skip to Main Content

 “Art doesn’t just reflect emotion, it trains us in how to feel it more richly,” says co-author Dacher Keltner, a leading researcher on awe and the science of emotion.

-As we age, developing emotional granularity, or the ability to identify, understand, and express complex emotions, is linked to better mental health, lower stress, and even improved physical outcomes.
-In other words, your ability to distinguish between wistful, nostalgic, and melancholy isn’t just poetic; it’s protective.
+Building emotional granularity, the ability to identify and name subtle emotions, is linked to better mental health, lower stress, and even physical resilience.
+It’s not just poetic to distinguish between melancholy, nostalgia, or wistfulness; it’s protective.

-How to Try It: Your Emotional Palette Test
+Try It Yourself: The 3-Minute Emotional Palette Test

 You don’t need to visit a gallery or buy expensive prints.
 Just do this: